-Our article provides an overview of .KOK08 files virus operations and it also may be helpful in attempting to remove the virus.
+Our article provides an overview of .KOK08 files virus as well as a detailed guide that may be helpful in attempting to remove this nasty virus.

-The so-called .KOK08 files virus invades computer systems with the purpose to corrupt system settings and then encrypt valuable files with the help of strong cipher algorithms.
-This in turn enables hackers to blackmail victims into paying a ransom for a unique decryption key.
-For the extortion, the ransomware uses a ransom note file called #KOK08_README#.rtf.
+The so-called .KOK08 files virus invades computer systems with the purpose to corrupt system settings and so it can then encrypts valuable files with the help of two strong cipher algorithms.
+These consequences, in turn, enable hackers to blackmail victims into paying a ransom for a unique decryption key.
+The extortion happens with the help of a ransom note file called #KOK08_README#.rtf.

 Malware Removal Tool

 |Windows Data Recovery by Stellar Phoenix Notice!
 This product scans your drive sectors to recover lost files and it may not recover 100% of the encrypted files, but only few of them, depending on the situation and whether or not you have reformatted your drive.